Category: Best Practices

 So for example, if your knowledge base is collecting data in any way, your site should be secure.
 This could be through a supporting widget, feedback form, comment box, or any other kind of interactive page element.
 There are also many other ways data can be compromised, such as having the IP address redirected.

 Is your product documentation secured?
-Signup now and get a free one!
+Sign up now and get a free one!

 Companies themselves don’t get off lightly either.
-Their share prices permanently fall by an average of 1.8 percent after a serious data breach.
+Their share prices permanently fell by an average of 1.8 percent after a serious data breach.
 A serious attack can also result in a large fine from the ICO (Information Commissioner’s Office).

 Other than stealing data, unprotected sites are liable to malware being served through an unencrypted connection, or serving adverts through your connection on your site.
-Hackers can even alter the HTML or JavaScript content on your site to display their own content.
+Hackers can even alter the HTML or JavaScript content on your site to display their content.

 Cyber security threats are very real.
 It’s your responsibility to protect any data you handle – especially in compliance with the GDPR.
 This data includes securing the connection of any websites you maintain.

 Google is now rewarding all HTTPS sites with higher rankings and they will load more quickly, so this is very important for knowledge base SEO.
-This also means your site will be penalised heavily if you don’t have it.
+This also means your site will be penalized heavily if you don’t have it.

 When it comes to obtaining an SSL certificate for your company knowledge base, you have four main options: